Exotelis/skydivemanifest/api/README.md

 ```
 Without having those routes, you cannot make use of those features.

-Apart from those routes, you also have to check if the parameter `email-token` was submitted.
-If it was submitted you
+Apart from those routes, you also have to check if the parameter `email-token` or `recover-token` was submitted.
+If it
-should handle it and call the `/auth/email/confirm` resource.
-This does not require a separate route.
-A better UX would
+was submitted you should handle it and call the `/auth/email/confirm` or the `/auth/recover` resource.
+For those actions
-be to give the user feedback by displaying a modal dialog.
+no separate routes need to be registered within your frontend.
+For a better UX, you should check if those parameters
+have been submitted and handle those in a modal dialog or similar.

 ### Permissions
 When adding new tables and models to the project, you might want to specify permissions to restrict or grant access to